meracan/netcdf-swan/doc/README.md

 # UVIC-BCSWAN API Documentation
+## NetCDFSWAN

+The NetCDFSWAN python package reads and stores SWAN results (third-generation wave model) from/to AWS S3 using the netcdf file format.

 ## Methodology

-For each file in the SWAN dataset, NetCDFSWAN will store the file's contents, then create a NetCDF2D object to automatically partition the NodeMap data into one .nca file and multiple .nc files, which are stored in a local cache, beside the SWAN dataset.
-The NetCDF2D object then acts as a 'vehicle' to transport the cache contents to and from the Amazon S3 bucket:
+NetCDFSWAN is a wrapper for the s3-netcdf package.
+NetCDFSWAN reads files from a SWAN dataset and uses s3-netcdf to create and store the data into partitioned netcdf (.nc) files into a local cache, then take whatever is in the cache and upload those contents to an Amazon S3 bucket:

 ```
                                                                 ┐       ┌───> s3 Cloud